vikramsaxena/account-management-system/README.md

-# Rutgers: ECE503 - Programming Finance
+# Rutgers University: ECE503 - Programming Finance
 Account management system that manages a stock portfolio account and a bank account.
 Please see FinalProject.pdf for more details.